 These are the actual effects of such bans.

-Sweden and Norway use these anti-spanking laws to persecute and detroy families by seizing & trafficking children into the foster-care / adoption industry for profit.
+Sweden and Norway use anti-spanking laws to tear up families by seizing & trafficking children into the state/foster-care & adoption industry for profit.

 Click here for a 13 minute presentation on Sweden's child-abuse industry.
 Canadian laws currently protect loving & safe homes from this horrendous attack on families.